-Fig. 2: Follicle diameters (mean \pm SEM) at maximal size of buffalo heifers synchronized by PmPGMH in different doses of mifepristone combined with mifepristone based on the conventional PmPG protocol named PmPGMH-TAI.
+Fig. 2: Follicle diameters (mean \pm SEM) at maximal size of buffalo heifers synchronized by PmPGMH in different doses of mifepristone present study developed a new synchronization protocol combined with mifepristone based on the conventional PmPG protocol named PmPGMH-TAI.
 The effects of different mifepristone doses, as well as the AI time on different reproductive events were also described in Chinese crossbred buffalo heifers in this new protocol.